SchneFre/lab-resolving-git-conflicts/your-code/about-me.md

 # What will I do after the course?

-* Would love to get into the sports industry.
+* Would love to work at a company that works on preventing climate change
-* I will look for patterns in data where people are not even looking.
+* Unfortunately this topic doesn't get as much coverage in the press anymore.
-* To enjoy myself.
+* However, it's still an urgent topic.